 Shepherd's Chine

-A good people-avoiding beach which is not terribly hard to access.
+A good people-avoiding beach that is not terribly hard to access.
 There are two or three parking spaces on the road and then a walk down a mildly precarious footpath.
 No chance with a pushchair but fine if you are relatively adventurous.
-Very fine shingle which is hard work for walking and will happily pour into your sandals.
+Very fine shingle that is hard work for walking and will happily pour into your sandals.
 No facilities, but that's kind of the point.

 Atherfield Beach